ZHaaaAO/ZHaaaAO/README.md

 - 👋 Hi, I’m @ZHaaaAO
-- 👀 I’m interested in Windturbine
+- 👀 I’m interested in Wind turbine Structure Design and Optimization
 - 🌱 I’m currently learning OpenFOAM
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...